 - Deposit your week 181 and 270 days and receive the full value as if you deposited it at the 9-month mark.

-8. What Resorts Are in the RCI network?
+8. What Resorts Are There?

 Well, it’s pretty hard to summarize RCI’s network of 4300 resorts across the world, but I’ll give it a try!
 You’ll find a wide range of resorts in the RCI system.
 From Gold Crown resorts ( their highest distinction) to large global chains like Hilton, Wyndham, regional brands like Worldmark and Divi, to independently owned and beloved hotels.